Jeju Province: Tourism

 Tourism commands a large fraction of Jeju's economy.
 In 2018, it was reported that Jeju's service industry was around 73.7% of the island's GRDP.
 Jeju's temperate climate, natural scenery, and beaches make it a popular tourist destination for South Koreans as well as visitors from other parts of East Asia.
 The island is sometimes called "South Korea's Hawaii".
 Tourism on the island is promoted by the South Korean government–backed corporation Jeju Tourism Organization.

 The most popular tourist spots on the island are Cheonjeyeon and Cheonjiyeon waterfalls, Hallasan, Hyeobje cave, and Hyeongje island.
 There is a variety of leisure sports that tourists can take part in Jeju including golf, horse riding, hunting, fishing, mountain climbing, etc. Depending on the season, Jeju hosts many festivals for tourists including a penguin swimming contest in winter, cherry blossom festival in spring, the midsummer night beach festival in summer, and Jeju horse festival in autumn, among others.
 For most tourists, traffic to and from the island is mainly taken through Jeju International Airport and transport within the island by rental cars.
 Some local products are popular with tourists, including Jeju's special tile fish and mandarin oranges, as well as souvenirs and duty-free shopping.

 Jeju was chosen as one of the New 7 Wonders of Nature through the New 7 Wonders of Nature campaign by the New7Wonders Foundation.
 The campaign saw hundreds of millions of votes and the top seven wonders were announced on 11/11/11.

 Museums on the island include Nexon Computer Museum.

 Tourism

 In 1962, the South Korean government established the Korean National Tourism Corporation (KNTC) to monitor and regulate internal and external tourism, and it was later renamed the Korean National Tourism Organization (KNTO).
-While Korea lacks abundant natural resources, tourism is an entity that generates income nationwide for South Korea.
+While Korea lacks abundant natural resources, tourism generates income nationwide for South Korea.
 In Jeju-do province, specifically, tourism has proven to be beneficial and has been a growing contributor to the economy.
 Jeju Island, often compared to Hawaii, "is the winter destination for Asian tourist seeking warm weather and beautiful beaches."